solyarisoftware/voskJs/examples/README.md

 [`httpServer.js`](httpServer.js) is a very simple HTTP API server able to process concurrent/multi-user transcript requests, using a specific language model.

-Currently the server support just a single endpoint `HTTP POST /transcript`

-Note:
 A dedicated thread is spawned for each transcript processing request, so latency performance will be optimal if your host has multiple cores.

+Currently the server support just a single endpoint:

+- HTTP GET /transcript
+- HTTP POST /transcript (coming soon)

 Server settings: